Road to 3D Gaussian Splatting

 Classical Representations

-A 3D scene can be represented by a
+A 3D scene can be represented by one of the following:

 1. 3D Mesh: a set of vertices, edges, and faces that outline the 3D shape.